-I am an award winning photographer, director and cinematographer; a visual anthropologist, an athlete, a journalist, a mom, an advocate for women and girls, fluent in Spanish, and a mango fanatic.
+I am a director, photographer and cinematographer; a visual anthropologist, a mom, an athlete, a journalist, an advocate for women and girls, fluent in Spanish, and a mango fanatic.

 I believe photography and film can break down barriers and build bridges whether they are across oceans or between backyards.

 I excel at crafting authentic, cinematic and soulful stories.